sastafford/cookbook/README.md

-# Instructions

-The instructions assumes MarkLogic has been installed.
-The following steps will initialize MarkLogic with the configuration found in gradle.properties
+# What is the Cookbook?
+The cookbook project are a set of recipes to help prescribe best practices for using MarkLogic.

+# What do I need to run the recipes?

+## Required Software

+ * MarkLogic 9+
+ * Java Development Kit 1.8+
+ * (Optional) Gradle 3+

+## Set up

+If you have a brand new install of MarkLogic and have not initialized MarkLogic and added an admin user, then execute the following steps otherwise skip to step #3.

+1) Review the host, username, and password properties found in gradle.properties

+2) Run the following gradle commands

     gradlew mlInit
     gradlew mlInstallAdmin

-Install the MarkLogic database and application server
+3) Install the MarkLogic database and application server

      ./gradlew mlDeploy

-Run the unit tests
+4) Run the unit tests

     ./gradlew test

-Load a sample RDBMS
+5) Load a sample RDBMS

     ./gradlew loadH2Data

-Create RDBMS to MarkLogic batch program
+6) Create RDBMS to MarkLogic batch program

     ./gradlew installDist

-Execute program
+7) Execute program

     build\install\cookbook\bin\cookbook.bat com.marklogic.cookbook.SpringBatchConfig importCustomersJob